 Insufficient Diligence in Financial Transactions (Article 305ter SCC)

-Article 305ter SCC introduces a legal duty for professionals working in the financial sector to identify their beneficial owner and sanctions the failure to do so.
+Article 305ter SCC provides for a legal duty for professionals working in the financial sector to identify the beneficial owner of the assets held by them and criminalises their failure to do so.

 Further Obligations to Prevent Money Laundering under Supervisory Law